izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 Image source: repository owner's [writeup](https://mzucker.github.io/2016/10/11/unprojecting-text-with-ellipses.html)

-More information about method can be found in the [article](https://mzucker.github.io/2016/10/11/unprojecting-text-with-ellipses.html) and [paper by Carlos Merino-Gracia et al.](http://www.sciencedirect.com/science/article/pii/S0262885613001066) .
+More information about the method can be found in the [article](https://mzucker.github.io/2016/10/11/unprojecting-text-with-ellipses.html) and [paper by Carlos Merino-Gracia et al.](http://www.sciencedirect.com/science/article/pii/S0262885613001066) .

 <a id="docuwarp-stars-83"></a>
 ## Docuwarp (stars 83)
 >  Last commit: 18 Oct 2021

-[Docuwarp](https://github.com/thomasjhuang/deep-learning-for-document-dewarping) - An application of high resolution **GANs to dewarp images** of perturbed documents.
+[Docuwarp](https://github.com/thomasjhuang/deep-learning-for-document-dewarping) - An application of high-resolution **GANs to dewarp images** of perturbed documents.
-This project is focused on dewarping document images through the usage of pix2pixHD, a GAN that is useful for general image to image translation.
-The objective is to take images of documents that are warped, folded, crumpled, etc. and convert the image to a "dewarped" state by using pix2pixHD to train and perform inference.
+This project is focused on dewarping document images through the usage of pix2pixHD, a GAN that is useful for the general image to image translation.
+The objective is to take images of documents that are warped, folded, crumpled, etc., and convert the image to a "dewarped" state by using pix2pixHD to train and perform inference.

 Written in Python.